 Ooohh, pretty colors.

 I don’t pretend to know ANYTHING about these drafts picks.
-If you want good analysis go to Surly and Scribe over at LA Kings News or Quisp at the SB Nation Los Angeles Kings Blog.
 But the one thing I do like about 15th overall draft pick, 6’5″ defenseman Derek Forbort?
 His first introduction to the fans of the Los Angeles Kings looked like this:

 The best moment of the Draft was when the fierce boo’s being thrown at the Anaheim Ducks during their 29th pick turned into rousing cheers when they selected Long Beach native, Emerson Etem.
 You don’t need to have the Draft in Los Angeles to realize that hockey fans here know what they are talking about.